-Under Luxembourg general tax laws currently in force, there is no withholding tax on payments of principal, premium or arm's-length interest made to non-Luxembourg resident noteholders, except for interest on certain profit sharing bonds or similar instruments, nor on accrued but unpaid arm's-length interest with respect to the Senior Notes, nor is any Luxembourg withholding tax payable upon redemption or repurchase of the Senior Notes held by non-Luxembourg resident noteholders.
-In general, there is no withholding tax on payments of principal, premium or arm's-length interest made to Luxembourg resident noteholders that are not individuals, nor on accrued but unpaid arm's-length interest with respect to the Senior Notes, nor is any Luxembourg withholding tax payable upon redemption or repurchase of Senior Notes held by Luxembourg resident noteholders that are not individuals.
-However, under the law of 23 December 2005, as amended (the "Relibi Law"), payments of interest or similar income made or ascribed by a paying agent established in Luxembourg to an individual beneficial owner who is a resident of Luxembourg will be subject to a withholding tax of 20% (the "20% withholding tax") levied on interest and certain income assimilated to interest paid to Luxembourg resident individuals by a paying agent established in Luxembourg.
-In addition, an optional 20% tax (the "20% tax") on interest and certain income assimilated to interest paid to Luxembourg resident individuals by a paying agent established in a European Union Member State (other than Luxembourg) or a Member State of the European Economic Area applies if the noteholder so requests.
-The 20% withholding tax and the 20% tax will operate as a full discharge of income tax for Luxembourg resident individuals acting in the context of the management of their private wealth.
-Responsibility for the withholding tax in application of the Relibi Law is assumed by the Luxembourg paying agent (in the case of the 20% withholding tax) and by the Luxembourg resident noteholder (in the case of the 20% tax).
+As a general rule, under Luxembourg tax laws currently in effect there is no withholding tax applicable to payments of arm's-length interest to non-Luxembourg residents.

+All payments on the Senior Notes that are related to the holding, disposal or redemption of the Senior Notes can be made free and clear of any withholding or deduction taxes imposed, levied, withheld or assessed by Luxembourg taxing authorities, subject to exceptions for Luxembourg residents, pursuant to the Luxembourg law of 23 December 2005, as amended (the "23 December 2005 Law"), which introduced:

+- (a) a 20% withholding tax (the "20% withholding tax") levied on interest and certain income assimilated to interest paid to Luxembourg resident individuals by a paying agent established in Luxembourg; and - (b) an optional 20% tax (the "20% tax") on interest and certain income assimilated to interest paid to Luxembourg resident individuals by a paying agent established in a European Union Member State (other than Luxembourg) or a Member State of the European Economic Area.

+The 20% withholding tax and the 20% tax will operate a full discharge of income tax for Luxembourg resident individuals acting in the context of the management of their private wealth.
+Responsibility for the withholding of tax in application of the abovementioned 23 December 2005 Law is assumed by the Luxembourg paying agent (in the case of the 20% withholding tax) and by the Luxembourg resident holder of the notes (in the case of the 20% tax).